The 13 Areas of Diversity Every Recruiter Needs to Know

 These two areas of diversity need to be understood and accommodated in the workplace in many ways.

-Another aspect of this would be prayer times and rooms to fulfill prayers or spiritual needs.
+Another aspect would be prayer times and rooms to fulfil prayers or spiritual needs.
 Can your business accommodate all religions and spiritualities?
 If not right now, how can you adapt to do so?

 10. Parental & marital status

-Often something that is discriminated against and stands in the way of someone being hired over someone else that’s seemingly more available.
-Married women, looking to start a family, tend to be viewed as more of a “risky hire” than those without families.
+Often, something that is discriminated against stands in the way of someone being hired over someone else who’s seemingly more available.
+Married women looking to start a family tend to be viewed as more of a “risky hire” than those without families.

 A diverse company should not only accommodate but encourage family matters.
-It’s often been discussed that women who are mothers develop soft skills that enable them to multitask better than others and result in better leadership qualities.
+It’s often been discussed that mothers develop soft skills that enable them to multitask better than others and result in better leadership qualities.

 11. Language